Agentic Inequality: Forces Shaping Agentic Inequality

 \subsubsection{Governance, Regulation, and Societal Adaptation}

-The efficacy of any response to agentic inequality is constrained by the "pacing problem": the gap between the rapidly accelerating pace of technological change and the incremental pace of institutional adaptation \citep{marchant_growing_2011}.
-This inertia can create a window where inequalities in the ability to deploy autonomous systems can become embedded by default, a risk amplified by the potential for regulatory capture.
-The opportunity, however, lies in anticipatory governance for this specific technological transition, designing frameworks to manage the societal deployment of systems capable of autonomous action in complex social environments \citep{floridi_ai4peopleethical_2018}.
+Any response to agentic inequality is constrained by the ``pacing problem'': technological change may advance much faster than institutions can adapt \citep{Marchant2011}.
+That lag creates a window in which inequalities in the ability to deploy autonomous systems can become entrenched by default, especially where regulatory capture is also a risk \citep{Stigler1971}.
+Yet this same transition creates an opening for anticipatory governance.
+The challenge is to design institutions capable of shaping the deployment of systems that act autonomously in complex social environments before unequal patterns harden into durable structures \citep{Guston2014,Floridi2018}.